electron/i18n/content/current/de-DE/docs/api/synopsis.md

 ## Destructuring assignment

-As of 0.37, you can use [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to make it easier to use built-in modules.
+As of 0.37, you can use [destructuring assignment][destructuring-assignment] to make it easier to use built-in modules.

 ```javascript
 const { app, BrowserWindow } = require('electron')